• Skip to primary navigation

 Bloody Broken Glass Cupcakes - Frosted cupcakes decorated with edible homemade sugar-based "broken glass" and edible "blood."
 Easy to make and perfect for a Halloween party!

-How to make Bloody Broken Glass Cupcakes:
+How to Make Broken Glass Cupcakes:

-Into a large saucepan over medium-high heat, whisk together the water, corn syrup, granulated sugar, and cream of tartar.
+STEP ONE: Into a large saucepan over medium-high heat, whisk together the water, corn syrup, granulated sugar, and cream of tartar.

-Bring to a boil, stirring continuously until mixture reaches 300 degrees F (hard crack stage) on a candy thermometer.
+STEP TWO: Bring to a boil, stirring continuously until mixture reaches 300 degrees F (hard crack stage) on a candy thermometer.

-Working quickly, pour sugar mixture onto a parchment-lined, rimmed metal baking pan.
+STEP THREE: Working quickly, pour sugar mixture onto a parchment-lined, rimmed metal baking pan.
 Allow to cool completely.

-When the glass is completely cool, use the edges of the parchment paper to lift it out of the pan.
+STEP FOUR: When the glass is completely cool, use the edges of the parchment paper to lift it out of the pan.
+Place on a smooth surface and cover with a second piece of parchment paper.

 Now for the fun part:

+STEP FIVE: Hit it with a hammer!
 Laugh maniacally as it shatters like real glass with each whack!

-Into a small mixing bowl, whisk together the corn syrup, cornstarch, red food coloring, and blue food coloring.
+STEP SIX: Into a small mixing bowl, whisk together the corn syrup, cornstarch, red food coloring, and blue food coloring.

-Arrange glass shards on each cupcake.
+STEP SEVEN: Arrange glass shards on each cupcake.
 Drizzle with blood.

 If not serving immediately, store in the refrigerator until ready to serve.